Estecka/mc-Variants-CIT-wiki/NbtAdapter.md

 - `{n}` expects a compound, but accesses it like an array of key-value pairs, and returns the pair at the given index.
 It should always be followed by either `.key` or `.value`.
 The order in which entries are sorted is undefined.

+> [!TIP]
+>
+> In-game, you can use `/data get entity @s SelectedItem.components` to quickly check the component structure of an item in your main hand.

 ### `expect`
 **Optional,** String, defaults to `"primitive"`.